US ambassador to Turkey slams Ankara over staff arrest

 He added that accusing US consular employees of terror-related crimes was "a very serious allegation."

-His comments are the latest in a terse exchange of words to mark deteriorating relations between the US and Turkey.
+His comments are the latest in a terse exchange of words to mark deteriorating relations between the United States and Turkey.

+Turkish Foreign Minister Mevlut Cavusoglu spoke to US Secretary of State Rex Tillerson on Wednesday for the first time since the visa crisis began, Turkish foreign ministry sources told CNN.
+No further details were given.

-The two NATO allies have feuded over several issues, including the US' refusal to extradite Muslim cleric Fethullah Gulen.
+The two NATO allies have feuded over several issues, including the United States' refusal to extradite Muslim cleric Fethullah Gulen.
 Gulen lives in exile in Pennsylvania and Turkey blames him for coordinating an attempted military coup last year.

 There have also been complaints by Ankara over Washington's support for Kurdish fighters in Syria.
 Ankara considers them terrorists while Washington sees them as the backbone of Syria's anti-ISIS forces.